artilleryio/vscode-artillery/README.md

 ### Inline test runs

-Open any Artillery test script and click the "▶ Run load test" link at the top of the file to run that script in Visual Studio Code.
+Open any Artillery test script and click the "▶ Run locally" link at the top of the file to run that script in Visual Studio Code.
 This will spawn a new terminal and run the current test script using Artillery CLI.

 ## Configuration